Bulk-edge correspondence and new topological phases in periodically driven spin-orbit coupled materials in the low frequency limit: Abstract

 \section{Abstract}

-We study the topological phase transitions induced in spin-orbit coupled materials with buckling like silicene, germanene, stanene, etc, by circularly polarised light, beyond the high frequency regime, and unearth many new topological phases.
+We study the topological phase transitions induced in spin-orbit coupled materials with buckling like silicene, germanene, stanene, etc, by circularly polarised light, beyond the high frequency regime, and unearth many additional topological phases.
+We also study the robustness of these phases in the presence of uniform disorder.
 These phases are characterised by the spin-resolved topological invariants, $C_0^\uparrow$, $C_0^\downarrow$, $C_\pi^\uparrow$ and $C_\pi^\downarrow$, which specify the spin-resolved edge states traversing the gaps at zero quasi-energy and the Floquet zone boundaries respectively.
 We show that for each phase boundary, and independently for each spin sector, the gap closure in the Brillouin zone occurs at a high symmetry point.